 by Ryan Keating

-Ryan Keating is a pastor, writer, and teacher on the Mediterranean island of Cyprus.
-His writing can be found or is forthcoming in publications such as Ekstasis Magazine, Saint Katherine Review, Amethyst Review, and Miras Dergi, where he is a regular contributor in Turkish and English.
+Ryan Keating is a writer, pastor, and winemaker on the Mediterranean island of Cyprus.
+His work can be found in publications such as Saint Katherine Review, Ekstasis Magazine, Amethyst Review, Macrina Magazine, Fathom, Dreich, Vocivia, and Miras Dergi, where he is a regular contributor in English and Turkish.